p2sr/Portal2SpeedrunMod/README.md

 - Everything from Singleplayer Speedrun Mod.
 - Celeste-like movement added on top of Portal 2 movement (dash, wave dash, wallclimb and many more).
 - Container Ride, Portal Carousel, Portal Gun, Smooth Jazz and PotatOS have been modified to fit Celeste movement into the gameplay.
-- Over 280 moons difficult to find berries!
+- Over 100 difficult to find berries!

 ### Fog%